 (b) The Board shall be a body corporate and may sue and be sued.
 The Board shall ensure that the Cooperative maintains current fidelity bond coverage liability insurance and file annual verification of coverage as required.

 (c) The Board may do all of the following:

 (i) Operate the cooperative library and manage and control the cooperative library’s funds.

-(ii) Establish, maintain, and operate cooperative services for libraries in the Cooperative’s service area.
+(ii) Establish, maintain, and operate cooperative services for member libraries in the Cooperative’s service area.

-(v) Accept gifts and donations of property, real and personal, for the benefit of the Cooperative and for the purposes for which donated.
+Accept gifts and donations of property, real and personal, for the benefit of the Cooperative and for the purposes for

 (e) The Board shall provide for an annual financial audit to be filed within 12 months following the close of the annual fiscal year as required by P.A.
 140 of 1971.